ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cameras/Pixelman.md

 ## Setup

 The PC is set up and looked after by FIT and the instrument scientists.
-The person from Berkley set up the camera software and network card; the scientists may have instructions about how to restart various components.
+The person from Berkeley set up the camera software and network card; the scientists may have instructions about how to restart various components.

 We installed the IBEX server **32-bit** into `c:\instrument\apps\epics` using the normal installer but for 32-bit (we literally only installed the server, no git, client, SQL or config).
 The server does **not** run, we just use the two programs detailed in IOC section.